INSTRUCTOR: Daniel Alvarez

 Quine’s 1951’s “Two Dogmas of Empiricism,” a frontal and relentless assault on just about everything in the Cartesian universe of discourse from the point of view of a mature scientific naturalism, represents the beginning of the most sustained and devastating critique—far more reaching than even David Hume’s—of Cartesian Foundationalism from within the Cartesian tradition itself.

 At first blush, Heidegger (d, 1976) seems to be without a question the odd man out, and indeed he is.
-But he is included because of his unapologetic repudiation of the philosophical tradition from Plato to Quine.
+But he is included because of his radical questioning of the philosophical tradition from Plato to Quine.
 In fact, for Heidegger, Quine would be the natural reductio ad absurdum of the philosophical tradition stemming from Plato, running through Descartes, Hume, Kant, and finding its ultimate destiny—destruction—fulfilled in Quine.
 For Heidegger, the only way to salvage not only knowledge, but truth, beauty, value, our humanity is to think about these concepts again with a clean slate, or in more original way; to ask about these things away and outside of the Platonic-Cartesian framework that has dominated Western thought until Quine.

 THE ISSUES IN CONTEXT